e-bookd/webPDFsaver/README.md

 # webPDFsaver
 This project is currently in alpha stage.
-When the Beta release is ready it will be renamed to ebookd or ebook-dl
+When the Beta release is ready the project will be consistently renamed e-bookd

 Things to do:
 - Qt interface